 Jewel Kinch-Thomas brings extensive experience as a nonprofit executive and producer to the Reconsider team.
 Her focus at Reconsider includes strategic planning, organizational and workshop development, marketing, and production.
 A co-Founder of G&J Productions, and currently the COO of the Jazz Leadership Project, she champions creativity.
 Jewel has participated in New York Foundation for the Arts Leadership Circles, Columbia University’s Arts Leadership Institute, and the Women & Power: Leadership for the 21st Century program at the Kennedy School of Government at Harvard University

 Greg Thomas brings his experience as a writer, editor, public speaker and producer to Reconsider.
 For 25+ years, Greg has written about culture, jazz, and democratic values in publications such as Salon, The Root, New York Daily News, UPTOWN, Village Voice, among others.
 He has lectured at Columbia, Jazz at Lincoln Center, Hamilton College, the New School, and Harvard.
-Greg is co-founder of G&J Productions and CEO of the Jazz Leadership Project.
+Greg is co-founder of G&J Productions.